lsst-ts/observatory-ops-docs/Observing-Interface-Setup/getting-started-nublado.rst

 - Make sure you read and understand the :ref:`environments procedure <Observing-Interface-Environments>`.

-  - Once you have identified which environment you want to interact with, you must be able to load the link to the nublado instance to that environment.
+  - Once you have identified which environment you want to interact with, you must be able to load the link to the Nublado instance to that environment.

 .. _Observing-Interface-Getting-Started-Nublado-Post-Conditions: